sitewards/QuickOrders/README.md

 To Do
 ----------------
 * Enable product image -> already on localhost testing environment<br />
+* Do not add line with a product that's out of stock -> already on localhost testing environment<br />
 * Do not remove all lines if one product can't be added to cart<br />

 Already updated